-Our design philosophy is to respond sensitively to our clients’ needs and carefully integrate their house into the garden, and the garden into its surroundings, with plants and materials appropriate to the character and location of each particular site.
-This philosophy permeates all our design work, whether in town or country, at home or abroad.
+Our design philosophy is to respond sensitively to our clients’ needs and carefully integrate their house into the garden and the garden into its surroundings, with plants and materials appropriate to the character and location of each particular site.
+This philosophy permeates all our work, whether in town or country, at home or abroad.

 Over the years we have gained experience with a wide range of garden situations and many diverse clients.
 Being located in south-east England allows us the opportunity to design gardens set anywhere from the heart of London to the coast, from downland to woodland, on free-draining chalky and acidic soils to heavy wealden clay.
-Whilst much of our work is carried out in Sussex, Surrey, Hampshire and Kent, we also work in London and nationally throughout the UK and the Channel Islands.
+Whilst much of our work is carried out in Sussex, Surrey, Hampshire and Kent, we also work nationally throughout the UK and the Channel Islands.
 Recent international projects include gardens in France, Spain and California.

 Our aim is to create unique and timeless gardens with enduring appeal and a harmonious sense of place.